 Most LTL carriers with a facility near a large Walmart DC that requires appointments utilize a "TRAP" trailer.
 The LTL terminal will keep a trailer in a dock door dedicated to the Walmart DC and, as freight arrives at the terminal, they will load the pallet into the "TRAP" trailer, regardless of the delivery date on the pallet.
 When the "TRAP" trailer is full of multiple vendors' freight, the LTL carrier will then call Walmart to schedule an appointment.
 Your particular pallet may be days past the Must Arrive by Date (MABD) while sitting in the "TRAP" trailer waiting for an appointment.

-The logistics metrics I've discussed are just a couple of examples of logistics and DC KPIs that can mean one thing to a CPG manufacturer and another to a retail customer.
+The logistics KPIs I've discussed are just a couple of examples of logistics and DC metrics that can mean one thing to a CPG manufacturer and another to a retail customer.
 In order to create the most efficient line of supply to the retailer, we cannot be myopic.
 We must understand the suppliers' perspective and what they are being measured on by the retailer.
 Then, we must reconcile the two to promote speed and efficiency at both the distribution and receiving points.